-You might be able to get away with a 180° camera or something like a go-pro with fish-eye lens, but the 360° camera guarantees you catch everything because it catches everything.
+You might be able to get away with a 180° camera or something like a go-pro with fish-eye lens, but the 360° camera guarantees you catch everything because it catches everything with no need to aim and focus.

 I started doing on bike photos by firing the shutter using the big button on the Theta.
 This produced some good on-bike shots, but you always end up with an arm in the photo holding the camera, and you look like you're not focused purely on riding because you're not.